 SFA board notice 519 - proposed

-This requires member firms to include the positions of subsidiary companies in their capital requirement calculations.
+Under certain limited circumstances this could require member firms to include the positions of subsidiary companies in their capital requirement calculations.
 If this was applied to MGL, the worst case scenario (as estimated by Kevin Rhodes) is that an additional $30m of capital will be required to meet the extended capital requirement.
-MGL would find it difficult to meet $30m of additional capital.
+At 30 September 1999 MGL would have found it difficult to meet $30m of additional capital.

 However, KPMG did not consider this to represent a going concern problem as strong representations have been made against the proposal by the Futures and Options Association representing 182 member firms.
 If the rule was introduced, MGL always have the option of unwinding their positions to continue trading.